Skip to main content

 • Annulment of a voidable contract under Dutch law

-Nullities and annulment of a contract - in the Netherlands
+Nullities and annulment of a contract in the Netherlands

 Annulment of a contract under Dutch law

-If a contract or contractual stipulation is void (nietig) it will be treated as if it never existed – it will not have legal force between the parties.
-If a contact or contractual stipulation is voidable (vernietigbaar) it means that it can be avoided and may be declared void.
+If a contract or contractual stipulation is void (nietig) it will be treated as if it never existed - it will not have legal force between the parties.
+If a contract or contractual stipulation is voidable (vernietigbaar) it means that it can be avoided and may be declared void.

 Under article 3:40 DCC, contracts that are contrary to good morals or public order are also null and void under Dutch law.
 For example, a contract for the sale of a knife will be null and void if the seller knows that the buyer intends to use the knife to kill someone.
 Similarly, contracts that are in breach of the law will be void.
 For example, a contract for the sale of illicit drugs.